-4.22 SENIOR ATHLETIC AWARDS CEREMONY
+4.22 SENIOR ATHLETIC AWARDS BANQUET

-The Senior Athletic Awards Ceremony is held annually for the most exceptional graduating senior athletes.
-Special team based awards are presented to seniors in all varsity sports and scholarships are awarded.
-The athletes being honored along with their parents and members of the coaching staff are invited to the ceremony.
+The Senior Athletic Awards Banquet is held annually for graduating senior athletes who are recognized for their participation in the Huntington athletic program.
+Special awards are presented to seniors in all varsity sports and scholarships are awarded.
+All Huntington senior athletes are invited to the evening, as are parents and members of the coaching staff.
+All varsity coaches must attend the Senior Athletic Awards Banquet.
 This is one of the most important nights of the year for the athletic program.